 Barbara Hüsing

 It was Günther Schwarberg and Barbara Hüsing who, together with the children's relatives, founded the Kinder vom Bullenhuser Damm association in 1979.
 Both were awarded the Anne Frank Medal in 1987 for their work.
-Barbara Hüsing was a member of the board until 2022.
+Barbara Hüsing remained a member of the board until 2022.
 In 2024, she was awarded Germany's highest civilian award, the Federal Cross of Merit, for her life's work.